ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/fast-analytics-in-the-cloud-with-hive-llap/tutorial.md

 From the CloudFormation service screen, Open CloudURL:
 1. Select your CloudController Stack Name
 2. Select the Outputs tab
-3. Search for the Key "CloudURL" and open the URL provided.
+3. Search for the Key "CloudController" and open the URL provided.

 ![open CloudURL](assets/cluster2.png)